sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    docker network create fabmedical
    ```

-3. Run an instance of mongodb to use for local testing.
+3. Run an instance of MongoDB to use for local testing.

    ```bash
    docker container run --name mongo --net fabmedical -p 27017:27017 -d mongo:4.0